 Directly or indirectly engaged in the doing of terrorist acts; and directly or indirectly preparing and/or planning terrorist acts

-Al‑Shabaab has prepared, planned and conducted frequent attacks since the beginning of 2007 against Somali Government interests in Somalia and against targets in Kenya and Ethiopia.
+Al‑Shabaab has prepared, planned and conducted attacks frequently since the beginning of 2007 against Somali Government interests in Somalia and against targets in Kenya and Ethiopia.
 It has consistently targeted AMISOM forces using mortar attacks, rocket‑propelled grenades and firearms.
-Following al‑Shabaab’s pledge of allegiance to al‑Qa’ida, elements of al‑Shabaab adopted tactics used by Islamist militants in Afghanistan and Iraq including the employment of vehicle‑borne improvised explosive devices (VBIEDs), roadside bombs, suicide attacks and beheadings.
-Suicide-vehicle bombings in October 2008 in Hargeysa and Boosaaso, northern Somalia, were also widely attributed to al‑Shabaab targeting Western interests in neighbouring countries such as Kenya, Ethiopia and Djibouti.
+Following al‑Shabaab’s pledge of allegiance to al‑Qa’ida, elements of al‑Shabaab have also adopted tactics used by Islamist extremists in Afghanistan and Iraq including vehicle‑borne improvised explosive devices (VBIEDs), roadside bombs, suicide attacks, kidnappings, and beheadings.
+Al‑Qai’da’s influence has also contributed to al‑Shabaab targeting Western interests in neighbouring countries such as Kenya, Ethiopia and Djibouti.

 Significant attacks for which responsibility has been claimed by or reliably attributed to al‑Shabaab since it was last proscribed include:

 Advocating the doing of terrorist acts

 Al‑Shabaab members have publicly advocated terrorist attacks in order to further the group's objectives: